 RECOMMENDED: Full guide to the best things to do in Frankfurt

-Frankfurt has some 60 museums of varying sizes and collections, and 13 of them are by the Main River in what’s called Museumsufer, or museum embankment.
-Here you’ll find the Städel, with a vast art collection housed in a stunning building and new extension.
+Frankfurt has some 60 museums of varying sizes, and 13 of them are by the Main river in what’s known as Museumsufer, or Museum Embankment.
+Here you’ll find the Städel, with its vast art collection housed in a striking building and new extension.
 This is Germany’s oldest museum foundation, boasting a collection spanning roughly 700 years of European art.
-Works date from the Middle Ages, the Renaissance and the Baroque periods to the present.
-The contemporary works are housed in the white, spacious underground extension (which cost 52 million Euros) beneath the gardens, where you can check out Andy Warhol’s 1982 silkscreen of German literary giant Johann Wolfgang von Goethe, who was born in Frankfurt.
+Works date from the Middle Ages, the Renaissance and Baroque periods to the present.
+The contemporary works are housed in the spacious underground extension (which cost €52 million) beneath the gardens, where you can check out Andy Warhol’s 1982 silkscreen of German literary giant Johann Wolfgang von Goethe, who was born in Frankfurt.
 Consider downloading the free app, which has information on roughly 100 artworks.
 After your art tour, stop for a bite at the museum’s acclaimed restaurant, Holbein’s.
-If you’re in town on the month’s last Thursday and Friday, the museum is open until 9 p.m.

-After the Nazi regime’s collapse, the stock exchange closed for six months, reopening in September 1945.
-Today it’s one of the biggest stock exchanges in the world.
-You can see the trading floor on tours running from Monday to Friday; included is a view from the visitors’ gallery onto the trading floor pits below.
-For 125 Euros, you’ll get a presentation that includes the history of the stock exchange – be sure to request English if you need it.
-Outside the beautiful colonnaded building, see the two bronze figures, the Bull and Bear (by Reinhard Dachlauer in 1985), which represent the ups and downs of the world’s stock markets.
+After the Nazi regime’s collapse, the Frankfurt Stock Exchange closed for six months, before reopening in September 1945.
+Today it’s one of the biggest in the world.
+You can see the trading floor on tours running from Monday to Friday; included is a view from the visitors’ gallery on to the trading floor below.
+For €125, you’ll get a presentation that includes the history of the stock exchange – be sure to request English if you need it.
+Outside the beautiful colonnaded building, check out the two bronze figures, the Bull and Bear by Reinhard Dachlauer, which represent the ups and downs of the world’s stock markets.